Hey Kids (Start Here)

 Rush flattened his hand against the deck plating.

-0, 3, 8, 15
+0, 3, 8, 15—

 There are three devices on the ship.
 One on the bridge.
 One in the sleeping quarters.
-One is in this room, probably on either you or Rush.
+One is in this room, probably on you or Rush.
 Check your clothes.

 Rush didn’t put up any kind of fight.

-It had to be the small sphere in the pocket of his jacket that Varro had given him.
-Was there any conceivable harm in telling Telford about it?
+It had to be the small sphere that Varro had given him.

 Maybe.

-Telford was pulling off Rush’s boots.
+Telford was unlacing one of Rush’s knee-high boots.

 Telford looked up.

-Volker stared at Telford in shock.
+Volker stared at Telford in astonishment.

 The door hissed open and then shut again.

 Volker looked over at Rush.
-His eyes were half open and he was still shaking.
+His eyes were half open, and he was still shaking.
 As he watched, Rush twisted onto his side and curled into himself, his head resting on one arm.

 “Can’t we just shut them off?”
 Volker whispered.

 “What happened?”
-Telford murmured.
+Telford asked.

 Telford smiled faintly.
 “Were you ever unconscious?”